myrne/faithful/README.md

 * `dir` - logs the fulfillment value of a promise with `console.dir`.
 * `makePromise` - the function that is exported by [make-promise](http://npmjs.org/package/make-promise), powered by [Promiscuous](https://npmjs.org/package/promiscuous).
 * `adapt` - converts a typical async function (with `(err, result)` callback) into a function that returns a promise.
-* `collect` - pass it a an array or object with promises (or a mix of promises and regular values) and when the promise returned is fulfilled, all promises in the array have been replaced by the value they were fulfilled with.
+* `collect` - pass it an array or object with promises (or a mix of promises and regular values) and when the returned promise is fulfilled, all promises in the array or object have been replaced by the value they were fulfilled with.

 ## Usage